Human rights in Samoa: Freedom of Religion Versus Village Fono

 There are a number of reasons why people refrain from seeking legal remedies or advice.
-It is clear that at the village fono and on the local level, article 11 of the Constitution is hardly appreciated.
+It is clear that at the village fono and on the local level, article 11 of the constitution is disregarded, if not disdained, by Samoans.
 The aforementioned issues between Christian denominations raises questions of “How religious are Samoans?” and “what Christian principles practised?” as Samoa claim to be a religious nation and these problems contradict the Constitution; of “Samoa is founded on God based on Christian principles and Samoan custom and tradition”.
 The survey by Angelica Saada titled ‘Samoa: A truly Religious Place?
 Views Towards Religion in Samoa’, is an endeavour to provide answers to a conflicting Constitution.
 The lawsuits and village bylaws prove that the individual rights are indeed unprotected.
 There is an immense gap between the Constitution and the village bylaws.
 The media also must be commended, because they bring these delicate issues into the public sphere.
-In the most publicized Salamumu 1998 incident opened discussions, and, the response to the citizens outcry and international denunciation sparked the Cabinet to set up a Commission of Inquiry in 2010 “…to inquire and report on the working of Article 11 of the Constitution of the Independent State of Samoa in relation to the right to freedom of religion”,.
+In the most publicized Salamumu 1998 incident opened discussions, and, the response to the citizens outcry and international denunciation sparked the Cabinet to set up a Commission of Inquiry in 2010 “…to inquire and report on the working of Article 11 of the Constitution of the Independent State of Samoa in relation to the right to freedom of religion”.
 Nevertheless, critics must not shift the blame to the village fono, as the key to understanding is education.
 This is where the government is lacking.
-It is well enough to have guarantee on the protection of fundamental rights, but understanding on application of these rights on the local level have never been clear.
+It is well enough to have guarantee on the protection of fundamental rights, but understanding on application of these rights on the local level has never been clear.
 It is the government's responsibility therefore to provide and facilitate discussion and education for the villages on how these rights can be protected and how they can be enhanced by the fono.
 Bryan Zoe, in her study on “Prosecution of Religious Minorities in Samoa: The Baha’i Struggle to Face a Common Problem”, provide a lot of insight into gaining understanding of the different beliefs and education in other religions other than Christianity.
 Imam Mohammed Yahya also suggests the importance of gaining knowledge into other faiths will create greater understanding.
 Dr Bin Yahya also said that ‘the only Christian church to invite him to talk about Islam was the Methodist Theological College’.